Static Eliminators

 - Triboelectric Charging

-- A major cause of ESD in which a charge is created when electrons shift from one object to another during the contact and separation of the two objects with one another.
+- A major cause of ESD in which a charge is created when electrons shift from one object to another during contact and separation between the two materials.